 • Media.
 If you watch TV’s The Price Is Right or America’s Got Talent, you’d best take their Spanish and Portuguese equivalents with a large dose of salt!
 As for cinema, we get first-run American movies here upon release.
 Soundtracks are hilariously dubbed in Spanish, while shown in their original English with Portuguese subtitles.Heck, there’s even Netflix.es and Netflix.pt.
 American music – current and oldies – is quite popular on much Iberian radio … until interrupted periodically by Catholic masses and Hail Marys broadcast in their entirety.

 • Medicine.
 Although universal health care is the birthright of all Spanish and Portuguese citizens (legal residents in Portugal, as well), locals often opt to supplement their public health care with private coverage.
 There’s quite a difference (in price!) between the USA’s and Iberian medical plans.
-While the cheapest and least inclusive health insurance policies can cost thousands of dollars per month in America, comprehensive health care insurance in Portugal runs about $150 per month (all-inclusive) for two people–one 70+, the other almost 60.
+While the cheapest and least inclusive health insurance policies can cost thousands of dollars per month in America, comprehensive health care insurance in Portugal runs us about $160 per month (all-inclusive) for two people–one 70+, the other almost 60.
 Spain, too, offers the option for foreigners residing there to buy into the country’s national insurance or purchase comparable coverage through private market insurers.

 • Urbanization.
 How are you going to keep them down on the farm?
 The Portuguese lament the loss of their younger, educated population who flee the small villages of their birth to elsewhere … other countries, as well as bigger cities in Portugal, where employment opportunities are more plentiful and the proverbial “rat race” appears to be exciting.
 Buy, sell, spend, borrow, bigger, better … more!
 After a while, however, keeping up with the Joãs takes its toll.
 Like the city mouse and the country mouse, there’s a pronounced distinction between city dwellers and their more provincial relatives, with natives dividing lifestyles as either city or country (campo).
-Increasingly, however, the Spanish and Portuguese experience that yearning, the “saudade,” to return to their roots … tilling the soil and enjoying a more peaceful, tranquil, less hurried and hectic lifestyle.
+Increasingly, however, the Spanish and Portuguese experience that yearning, “saudade,” to return to their roots … tilling the soil and enjoying a more peaceful, tranquil, less hurried and hectic lifestyle.
 Wherever the location, however, for those looking to buy or rent property, there’s a local office of the Re/Max, ERA, Century 21, and Keller Williams real estate networks.

 • Technology.
 The globalization of technology certainly can’t be limited to the United States.
 But silicon valleys across the country are the forbearers and creators of our digital world.
 The most popular mobile phone in Portugal and Spain?
 Apple’s iPhone.The preferred computer?
 Apple’s iMac.
 The ubiquitous operating systems and tools of computers?
 Microsoft’s.
 The go-to search engine?
 Google.
 The most popular social media platforms?
 Facebook and its WhatsApp.
 The best known computer chips and graphic cards?
 Intel.